 Before you start working on your sewing machine you should check if it’s oiled well.
 The proper maintenance of the sewing machine is the main factor to use it for a long time.

 Always check if your needle is fully inserted before you start sewing.
 Then check if a throat plate is properly aligned.
-Needle clamp screw needs to be tight as well.
+The needle clamp screw needs to be tight as well.
 These are your first steps to avoid sewing needle problems.

 You need to adjust the length of the needle not only to your sewing project but also to your needle.
 If the needle is to short there are big chances it will bend or break.